MyFitnessPal or Cronometer: which tracker fits your needs?

-On one side, the most popular nutritional tracker in the world.
+On one side, the most popular nutrition tracker in the world.
 On the other, the most precise tool for micronutrient tracking.
-MyFitnessPal and Cronometer cater to very different audiences — but which one fits your needs?
+MyFitnessPal and Cronometer target very different audiences — but which one is right for you?

 FeatureFoodCraftMyFitnessPalCronometer